rcarmo/sushy/README.md

 ## Configuration

-In accordance with the [12 Factor][12] approach, runtime configuration will taken from environment variables:
+In accordance with the [12 Factor][12] approach, runtime configuration will be taken from environment variables:

 * `CONTENT_ROOT`
 * `BASE_PREFIX`